bobbicodes/clj-words/README.md

 # clj-words

 This is gonna be a crossword puzzle and word-search generator.
-So far it just gives you a random function and definition.
+So far it just gives you two random functions and definitions.

 ## Development